Common credit card fees and how to avoid them

 - Understanding the different types of credit card fees can help you learn when it’s possible to avoid them.

-If you don’t pay your credit card balance in full by the due date every month, you could be charged interest.
+If you don’t pay your credit card balance in full by the due date every month, you may be charged interest.
 Credit card interest is typically shown as an annual percentage rate (APR).
 The amount you could pay depends on your card and balance.
-The APR could also change over time, so it’s best to check your cardholder agreement for more information.
+The APR could also change over time.
+You can check your cardholder agreement for more information.

 For most credit cards, if you pay your balance on time and in full each billing cycle, you can avoid paying interest charges on new purchases.

-Keep in mind that if you carried a balance from one billing cycle to the next, you may still owe interest even if you then pay the new balance in full.
-And if you find that you’re consistently charging more on your card than you can pay off each month, it may be helpful to reevaluate your budget.
+Keep in mind that if you carry a balance from one billing cycle to the next, you may still owe interest even if you then pay the new balance in full.
+If you find that you’re consistently charging more on your card than you can pay off each month, it may be helpful to reevaluate your budget.

 For a short-term way to avoid interest charges, you can opt for a credit card that offers a 0% introductory APR.
 Just remember to pay off the card balance in full before the introductory period ends.
 If you don’t, the standard APR will apply to the remaining balance.
 And you may have to pay interest charges on it.

-Like the name implies, a credit card annual fee is just that: a “membership” fee you’re charged once a year for having some types of credit cards.
+You can think of a credit card annual fee as a kind of membership fee you’re charged once a year for having certain credit cards.

-If you don’t want to pay an annual fee, consider finding a card that doesn’t charge one.
-But keep in mind that an annual fee may be balanced out by perks like cash back on your purchases, sign-up bonuses and travel rewards.
+If you don’t want to pay an annual fee, find a card that doesn’t charge one.
+But don’t forget to look at the big picture when choosing a card.
+An annual fee may be balanced out by perks like cash back on your purchases, sign-up bonuses and travel rewards.

-If you miss two or more required payments, there could also be increases to your APR.
-Check your credit card terms and conditions to see what late fees and other impacts your issuer would charge.
+If you miss two or more payments, it could trigger a higher penalty APR.
+Check your credit card terms and conditions to see what late fees your issuer may charge.